HarryPaniccc/DnD/World of Helodaria/Einzbern Hold.md

 ## Alchemy Room
 Think the alchemy room where they dissected the Lichen in the Witcher
 ## Transformation Room
 Contains the profane, amorphous abomination swimming in the green soup.
 The creature once moved autonomously, without will but with energy.
-It now floats, deceased.
+It now floats motionless, deceased.

 ---
 # Old notes